 Are adblockers a threat or just a tired hype?
 It’s a debate that has been making the rounds for some time.
 The reasons for blocking are various: privacy, speed, annoyance but despite all that, advertising remains the primary supporter and revenue to many websites, without which they will cease to exist.

-In an effort to be more relevant and competitive, these ads have become increasingly full with slow loading time and packed with tracking software resulting into significant consumer dissatisfaction.
+In an effort to be more relevant and competitive, these ads have become increasingly full with slow loading time and packed with tracking software resulting in significant consumer dissatisfaction.

 As of now, the ad blocking technology uses a list of advertiser IP addresses and detects content that is coming from those IP addresses.
 It then rejects/strips off the content coming from the web page and fills the space with other content so that there are no holes in a reader’s viewing.